NATIONAL YOUTH LEADERSHIP TRAINING

 The Dan Beard Council, BSA promotes camping and does not want any Cub Scout, Scout BSA, or Venturer to miss the opportunity to attend a summertime camping or NYLT program offered by our Council due to financial hardship.
 For more information on Camperships and a link to the application, click here.
 Campership application processing will begin on April 15, 2024.

 NYLT COURSE CONTACTS

 We hope you are as excited to join us at NYLT as we are.
-Your best point of contact for additional information is your courses volunteer ASM of Administration who will reach out to you with information starting in late January.
+Your best point of contact for additional information is your courses volunteer Assistant Course Director of Administration who will reach out to you with more information.
 If you have additional questions you can contact:

 You may also contact the Scout Achievement Center and speak with Michelle Byrne at email@example.com or (513) 577-7686.